 Fall Program: Sep 16 – Nov 12, 2021

 To make this program successful, we collaborated with Mr. Ethan Dado who is an Agriculture, Food, and Natural Resources Instructor at Mankato East/West High School and an FFA Advisor.
 All the activities were in-person.
-The project updates and pictures were shared using Dr. De’s Lab website and social media such as Instagram and Twitter.
+The project updates and pictures were shared using Dr. Mahal’s Instagram account and Dr. De’s Lab website and Twitter.

 Sept 16, 2021, Introduction to the Program and Sustainable Agriculture ‐ Dr. Navreet Mahal

 Youth were introduced to the Farm-to-Fork program.
 Then Dr. Mahal discussed the issues with the conventional farming systems and introduced the principles and significance of sustainable agriculture with appropriate examples of sustainable farming practices.
 Educators facilitated interactive and discussion-based classes using multimedia approaches.

 Dr. Mahal handed out the assignment of creating videos and presentations on the topic of their choices related to sustainable agriculture.
 Video assignments were submitted by the students at the end of December 2021.
 Students were paid for their contributions.

 Number of attendees: 15 students from Mankato East/West High School

 Sept 23, 2021, Soil Health and Water Quality ‐ Dr. Mriganka De